CIRO Director and Executive Exam Guide, Study Plan & Practice Questions

 Apply prohibitions and required actions relating to accepting consideration, settlement agreements, borrowing from clients, lending to clients, control or authority, and commingling of assets or funds.

-Study the duties, liabilities and defences domain of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.
+Study the duties, liabilities and defences element of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.

 Remember securities-related criminal penalties, including absolute or conditional sentences, fines, imprisonment, parole or probation conditions, restitution orders, forfeiture of property, and committal for contempt.